Dead Man’s Switch

 Pre-delivered keys

-Engraved metal NFC cards (Legacy / Eternal tier) or split-key email (Guardian) reach your trusted contacts the week you designate them, while you are alive.
+Engraved NFC cards (Legacy / Eternal tier) or split-key email (Guardian) reach your trusted contacts the week you designate them, while you are alive.
 The decryption key sits in their hands for years before it is ever needed.

 Server-side gate